Science Hill (Yale University): Sachem's Wood estate (1784–1910)

 The Science Hill site is not known to be inhabited until 1784, when it was purchased by James Hillhouse, New Haven's largest landowner.
 Hillhouse built a wide road, now Hillhouse Avenue, to extend to the foot of the hill, but planned to use the ridge itself for his own residence, and called the tract "Temple Square."
-Hillhouse bequeathed the land to his son, James Abraham Hillhouse, who erected a family estate known as Sachem's Wood, a name derived from Hillhouse's supposedly Native American facial features.
-Hillhouse commissioned a secluded mansion, known by the same name and designed by Ithiel Town at the present-day site of Kline Biology Tower.
-After Sachem's Wood was completed in 1828, surrounding lots were developed into revivalist mansions, but the large Hillhouse tract remained an undivided estate.
+Hillhouse bequeathed the land to his son, James Abraham Hillhouse, who built a family estate known as Sachem's Wood, a name derived from European-descended Hillhouse's supposedly Native American facial features.
+A secluded mansion, designed by Ithiel Town, was finished in 1828 at the present-day site of Kline Biology Tower.
+Later, the surrounding lots were developed into revivalist mansions, but the large Hillhouse tract remained an undivided estate.

 Science education at Yale College came in 1802 with the appointment of Benjamin Silliman as professor of chemistry.
-Although Silliman was given a basement laboratory on Old Brick Row, sciences were marginal within the university's buildings and curriculum over the first half of the nineteenth century.
+Although Silliman was given a basement laboratory on Old Brick Row, sciences were marginal within the university's curriculum.
 In 1847, the Sheffield Scientific School was founded as a separate school of Yale, and it began expanding its campus between the university's main campus and Sachem's Wood.
-Although a corporate entity of the university, the school was socially and administratively segregated from the rest of Yale; Yale College students did not attend its classes, and Sheffield students lived in societies and dormitories separate from the undergraduate college.
+Although a corporate entity of the university, the school was socially and administratively separate from the rest of Yale.
+Yale College students did not attend Sheffield classes, and Sheffield students lived in societies and dormitories separate from Yale College students.
 Over time, the division caused Yale's science education and research efforts to suffer.